ludlovian/emitter/README.md

 # emitter
-Simple async emitter
+Simple sync/async emitter

 ## Why?

 This differs from the built-in `events` emitter because:
-- it allows the emitter to `await` the events being processed
+- quick and simple - only one data item passed with message
 - no special-case logic for `error`
+- can have async emits, allowing the emitter to `await` the processing

 It's only for me.
 Don't use it.